 When I meet new people in a professional setting I often ask if they are on LinkedIn.
 They may be a potential client, someone who can add value to my business or a job seeker I’m working with.
 LinkedIn is a professional networking site and many companies use this tool as a means of recruiting staff.

 When it comes to landing a job, your LinkedIn profile acts as the online version of your resume.
-I’m going to share with you eight ways to build up your profile so you get noticed by potential employers.
+I’m going to share with you 10 ways to strengthen your profile and ensure you are optimising your professional brand with this online platform.
 Continue reading

 One of my goals this year is to build more local relationships and connections through networking.
 Networking can come to some people naturally, but for others it can be daunting.
 I would rate myself in the middle whereby I like to be social, yet it takes some self-talk and planning to get me out to market my business.